 Community Development & Redevelopment (City)

-The Community Development and Redevelopment Department is a full service land use and development department.
-The Department works alongside a number of other City Departments, elected officials, local partners and regional organizations to enhance the quality of life in our community, neighborhood by neighborhood, for everyone's benefit.
-This is accomplished through the oversight of development related activities within the jurisdiction of the City of Huntington, Indiana.
-Currently the jurisdiction includes all property located within the corporate limits of the City of Huntington.
+The Community Development and Redevelopment Department is a full-service land use and development department.
+It works collaboratively with other City departments, elected officials, local partners, and regional organizations to enhance the quality of life in our community, neighborhood by neighborhood.
+This work includes oversight of development-related activities within the jurisdiction of the City of Huntington, Indiana, which currently includes all properties located within the corporate limits.

 Planning and Zoning

-The Department works with the Plan Commission to implement the City's Comprehensive Plan, which guides the City's future growth and development.
-The Zoning Code, Subdivision Code and other land use and development codes collectively translate the vision of the Comprehensive Plan through prescribed development standards.
+The Department supports the Plan Commission in implementing the City's Comprehensive Plan, which serves as a guide for future growth and development.
+Zoning, subdivision, and other land use codes provide the standards that help realize the plan’s vision.

 Building